genevievelyons/covid-19-simulation/README.md

 Move it to the cloud folder:
 `cp euclidean_mpi cloud && cd cloud`

-Run the code:
+Run the code, including the members of the population (e.g., N = 100) and the number of processes (e.g., 4):
-`mpirun -np 4 -hosts master2,node2 ./euclidean_mpi 100`
+`mpirun -np 4 -hosts master,node1 ./euclidean_mpi 100`

-### Running the Euclidean Distance Code: MPI+OpenMP Implementation
+### Running the Euclidean Distance Code: MPI+OpenMP Hybrid Implementation

-Same setup as 'MPI Implementation'
+First, ensure that both your master and node have been created and are running.
+Also be sure that your cloud is mounted as detailed in [Infrastructure Guide 7: MPI on AWS](https://harvard-iacs.github.io/2020-CS205/lab/I7/guide/Guide_I7.pdf).

+Enter the the `mpiuser` that you created:
+`su - mpiuser`

+In `mpiuser@master`:

+First, increase the user limit:
+`ulimit -s unlimited`

+Export the ports so the master and node can communicate:

+`export MPICH_PORT_RANGE=10000:10100`

+`export MPIR_CVAR_CH3_PORT_RANGE=10000:10100`

 Compile the code on mpiuser@master:
 `mpicc -DUSE_CLOCK -fopenmp euclidean_mpi_omp.c timing.c -lm -o eud_mpi_omp`